Understanding Spirit Airlines: What You’re Actually Buying

 Tips for Spirit Flights

-- Book early for lowest fares
+• Book early for the lowest fares — prices climb as departure approaches

-- Review all fees before purchasing
+• Review all fees before purchasing to understand your real total cost

-- Bring your own food and water
+• Bring your own food and a full water bottle through security

-- Check in online and arrive early
+• Check in online and arrive early to avoid paying for anything avoidable

-- Lower expectations and enjoy the savings
+• Calibrate your expectations and enjoy the savings if you’ve done it right

 Related Articles